qaalabs/DE5M4/docs/d-git/ex1-forking.md

    - Click "Create pull request"
    - Give your pull request a descriptive title: "Add [Your Name] to team profiles"
    - In the description, explain your changes and why they're valuable
-   - Mention that this is part of the Module 4 training exercise
    - Click "Create pull request" to submit

 ### Part 5: Discussion and Review (10 minutes)